 With this in place, whenever a global module changes that apps depend upon, all dependent apps will be reloaded.
 This also works well with the App level dependencies.
-If a change to a global module forces an App to reload that other apps are dependant upon, the dependant apps will also be reloaded in sequence.
+If a change to a global module forces an App to reload that other apps are dependent upon, the dependent apps will also be reloaded in sequence.